kylestanfield/Auto-Playlist/README.md

 # Auto Playlist

-Auto Playlist will fetch a user's top songs from their Last.fm profile, and automatically add these to a Spotify playlist.
+Auto Playlist will fetch a user's top songs from their Last.fm profile and automatically add them to a Spotify playlist.

 ## Getting Started